Aperture Tag: Gameplay

 Aperture Tag introduced features such as the paint fizzler (shown in the image) and the Pneumatic Diversity Vents.

 Like the Portal series, Aperture Tag: The Paint Gun Testing Initiative is a puzzle-platform game in which the player must solve puzzles in "test chambers".
 While solving the puzzles, the player is provided with a paint gun that fires two kinds of gel, repulsion and propulsion, instead of a portal gun like in the Portal series.
 The two gels were featured in Portal 2; repulsion, colored blue, gives a jump boost and can be used as a bouncing pad, while propulsion, colored orange, provides a speed boost to the player.
 The repulsion gel can also be used to disable turrets.
 Unlike the stationary locations of gel in Portal 2, however, the paint gun allows the player to apply the gels to most surfaces.

 The campaign consists of 27 test chambers, including re-used chambers from Portal 2.
 At the start of the game, the player must solve puzzles without a paint gun.
 Once the paint gun is obtained, the player can only use the repulsion gel; the propulsion gel is unlocked later in the game when the difficulty of puzzles increases unsteadily.
-By the end of the game, test chambers are themed with different biomes, including forest and ocean.

 The game also features timed puzzles and toxic floors that kill the player upon collision.
 Throughout the game, the player encounters additional mechanisms such as buttons, spikes, and portals that cannot be placed by the player.
 An addition to Aperture Tag also includes the "paint fizzler", which disables and reactivates one or both gels on the player's paint gun when the player comes into contact with the feature.
 The game also takes advantage of transparent Pneumatic Diversity Vents, a cut part of Portal 2, that move the player from level to level instead of elevators that are present in Portal 2.
 The game does not feature the cinematic physics of Portal 2.

-Aperture Tag can be completed in approximately 3 hours.
-The game also features a modified level editor, allowing users to create their own maps, which can be utilized in the single-player or cooperative modes.
+The game also features a modified level editor, allowing users to create their own maps, which can be used in the single-player or cooperative modes.